 Service Member Sleep Disorders

-A new study from the University of Texas Health Science Center at San Antonio showed that from 2005-2019, insomnia diagnoses increased 45-fold, and sleep apnea 30-fold amongst US Military members.
+A University of Texas Health Science Center at San Antonio study showed that from 2005-2019, insomnia diagnoses increased 45-fold, and sleep apnea 30-fold amongst US Military members.
 The research is based on searching for medical codes for insomnia and sleep apnea in the medical records of active duty Marines, Army, Air Force and Navy.

 In the study, all branches saw sleep disorder increases, with the Army being the highest.
 The data also showed female service members as being diagnosed at much lower rates for both conditions than male service members.
 What is worrisome about this is insomnia is generally more prevalent in women, so it’s likely that female service members are being underdiagnosed and not treated seriously for this condition.

 The overall data from both studies definitely calls attention to the need for more consideration and studies on sleep disorders in military members and veterans.

 You may be wondering if you are receiving your maximum benefit rating for sleep disorders or other issues.
 Use the button below for a free consultation with one of our experienced and compassionate team members.
 We will let you know if we are able to help you, and give you additional resources if not.Click Here for Info on Your Free Consultation